above image: ideapractices.org

 Knowing which type of stock trader you are is important for deciding which stocks to buy.

-You are more likely to understand the market values of companies offering products and services familiar to you.
+You are more likely to understand the market values of companies offering products and services that are familiar to you.

 3. Study Current Market Values.